jensoncrawford/fitbit-multi-dial-chronometer/README.md

-# fitbit-analog-watch-speedmaster
+# fitbit-omega-speedmaster
-Fitbit analog clock face for Fitbit Versa 3 and Fitbit Sense watches using Fitbit SDK 3
+Fitbit analog clock face for Fitbit SDK 5.0 (Sense, Versa 3) and SDK 4.2 (Versa, Versa Lite, Versa 2).

 This is an analog clock face that is a tribute to the classic [Omega Speedmaster](https://www.omegawatches.com/en-us/watches/speedmaster) analog watches.
 This watch face shows the day, date and day of week,